Getting audiobooks

 a book comes on multiple CDs where file numbers repeat between CDs.

-The image above shows structure for a folder "My Audiobooks" that contains three audiobooks.
+The image above shows structure for a folder "My Audiobooks" that contains four audiobooks.

 Tips on naming

-The application uses folder names to display audiobooks in the app and reads them when TTS is enabled.
+The application uses folder and file names to display audiobooks in the browse screen and reads them when TTS is enabled.
 Therefore it's important to use good names for a good user experience.

 - agree upon a consistent pattern with the user, e.g. "author - title",